DavidTorres16/Projects/README.md

 # Projects
-There´s 2 things you must know about the program
+There´s some things you must know about the program
 1. The program has been created in a 720p screen so it doesn´t work on any other screen resolution
 2. The screen size could generate issues in the program
 3. you must install this python libraries before use the program